tdayris-perso/rna-dge-salmon-deseq2/report/pca.rst

 - Two point close to each others are sample that are similar to each others.

 We expect sample from same conditions to be grouped together.
 In the best cases, a straight line could be drawn between studied conditions.

+This is a png image, open it with your favorite image viewer.